-Priest Ranch Wines is located in Yountville, directly across from the Villagio Inn and Spa.
-This spacious newer “tasting center” blends sophistication with “ranch” ruggedness.
-Walk into the tasting room and be greeted by a large thick oak table.
+Priest Ranch Wines is located in Yountville, directly across from Hotel Villagio at the Estate, Yountville.
+This spacious “tasting center” blends sophistication with “ranch” ruggedness.
+Walk into the tasting room and be greeted by friendly hosts and a large thick oak table.
 This piece of wood is from their ranch in the hills of eastern Napa County.
 Wood from the ranch was used throughout the inside of the building including the floor.
-With hours that run every day until 10pm, this tasting room has one of the latest hours of any tasting room in the valley.

 The 2008 Highflyer Pinot Noir was sourced from the “Doctor’s Vineyard” in in the Santa Lucia Highlands.
 This wine is like drinking candy or velvet (if one could drink velvet).
 The bouquet has nice notes of perfume – elegant fruit aromas including raspberry and candied fruit invite one to try the wine.
 The wine is soft on the palate, rounded and packed with delicate flavors including raspberry, and cherry.
 The finish is clean and very quick.